Aloento/NautilusTraderDoc/docs/concepts/overview.md

 Aggregations listed above that are not repeated in the implemented list are planned but not yet available.

-The price types and bar aggregations can be combined with step sizes >= 1 in any way through a `BarSpecification`.
+The price types and bar aggregations can be combined with step sizes &gt;= 1 in any way through a `BarSpecification`.
 This enables maximum flexibility and now allows alternative bars to be aggregated for live trading.

 ## Account types